 The implication for reducing e-waste using a qualitative approach is presented by easy computation steps for collaborating green issues in the present work.
 The authors explained numerous enablers, which are responsible for handsets replacement by the consumers.
 The work can aid the companies as well as the government legislations to identify the significant enablers, drivers, factors, attributes, etc., in moving toward green environmental issue; the generation of e-waste by the obsolete existing working handsets due to non-identification of deficient enablers can be insignificant to the society.

 The implication of developed Grey-DEMATEL techniques is presented by its integration with the application field of e-waste generation by mobile handsets.
 The authors attempt to devise a conceptual framework linked with knowledge-based theory.
 The work is illustrated by the case research to understand its applicability and validity in the present scenario.

 The authors attempt to propose a decision model, which will aid in identifying the most significant factorial condition responsible for replacing the existing mobile phones with the new ones by the end consumers.
 The proposed appraisement module can be used as an investigative tool to build and fabricate a planned environmental progress map for overall business considering environmental domain by the companies.

-Sahu, A., Narang, H. and Rajput, M. (2018), "A Grey-DEMATEL approach for implicating e-waste management practice", Grey Systems: Theory and Application, Vol. 8 No. 1, pp. 84-99. https://doi.org/10.1108/GS-11-2017-0037
+Sahu, A.K., Narang, H.K. and Rajput, M.S.
+(2018), "A Grey-DEMATEL approach for implicating e-waste management practice: Modeling in context of Indian scenario", Grey Systems: Theory and Application, Vol. 8 No. 1, pp. 84-99. https://doi.org/10.1108/GS-11-2017-0037

 Emerald Publishing Limited